tyendinaga cavern caves ontario

 Breathtaking Ontario cave with crystal blue underground grotto opens this month

-Guests experience the caves on a guided tour lasting roughly 45 minutes, including an above-ground briefing to learn about the area's fascinating geology and underground ecosystem before heading down into the cavern itself.
+Guests can explore the caves on a 45-minute guided tour that first starts with an above-ground briefing to learn about the area's fascinating geology and underground ecosystem before the big descent.

-Tours also tap into the region's rich geological history, highlighting fossils estimated to be 450 million years old, as well as the effects of weathering and glaciation on the landscape.
-It's truly a nature nerd's paradise.
+Tours also tap into the region's rich geological history, highlighting fossils estimated to be 450 million years old, and the effects of weathering and glaciation on the landscape.

 And the adventure doesn't stop underground.